Preethiigowdaa/preethi-portfolio/README.md

-# 💖 Preethi Gowda - Girl Boss Portfolio
+# 💖 Preethi Gowda

-An innovative, feminine-themed portfolio website designed to impress recruiters and showcase Preethi's software development skills.
+An innovative, feminine-themed portfolio website designed to impress recruiters and showcase software development skills.
 This portfolio features a stunning pink/purple "girl boss" color scheme, cutting-edge animations, interactive elements, and a modern design that will make you stand out from the crowd.

 ## ✨ Features